kreativ-anders/kirby-memberkit/README.md

 *Go to https://getkirby.com/buy*

+## Disclaimer

+The source code is provided "as is" with no guarantee.
+Use it at your own risk and always test it yourself before using it in a production environment.
+If you find any issues, please create a new issue.

 ## Support

-In case this Add-On saved you some time and energy consider supporting kreativ-anders by purchasing the latest release on [Gumroad](https://gumroad.com/l/MFhDM), donating via [PayPal](https://paypal.me/kreativanders), or becoming a **GitHub Sponsor**.
+In case this Plug-In saved you some time and energy consider supporting kreativ-anders by donating via [PayPal](https://paypal.me/kreativanders), or becoming a **GitHub Sponsor**.